ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

     ```</span>

-##### Install Z4K Option 1
+##### Install Z4K with a Command

-Enter the following command, replacing the "$" variables with values relevant to your deployment.
+Enter the following commands, replacing the "$" variables with values relevant to your deployment.
 ``` shell
 helm install <installation names> zerto-z4k/z4k \
 --set global.imagePullSecret=$IMAGE_PULL_KEY \